aloklearning/react-spaceship-finder/README.md

 - [x] Spaceship information being shown and real-time changes based upon the filter data
 - [x] Query string being generated and shown on the page.
 - [x] Updating the filter updates the query string.
+- [x] Query string is API and page url sharing friendly.
+- [x] **No 3rd party libraries/packages** has been **used** like **date picker**.
+The only 3rd party library has been used, which is [React Router DOM](https://www.npmjs.com/package/react-router-dom) being used for navigation.

 ### Bonus Checklist

 - [x] Parsing the query string on page load, or even returning some filtered data.

+## Assumptions

+- The option **Maxium Speed** can come with a speed provider and a **single** selectable option, as it does say **able to choose**, unlike colors option, which says **choose multiple color options**.
+- The option **Manufactuing Date** can come with a date and a **single** selectable option.
+Reason being the same as above.
+- The generated query string can be shown on the home page, as there was a difficulty in understanding to show the real time changes with the work. `console.log()` was not a good idea.
+- **Show all spaceships** can be included, as in the filter app, it is usually an option which can add better UX.
+- API filtering implementation doesn't have to be written or shown in the code.
+A comment in the `useEffect()` can help the developers/assessors understand that where exactly it will be implemented.
+- All filter selection based filtering, and not all.
+It helped me save some time.
+- Test cases are not mandatory to be written in the assignment.
+- Color can be selected as minimum as possible.
+It saved time in getting the filter to work quickly.
+Chosen only `red`, `green` and `blue`.

+## Improvements

+A project can always be improved.
+Given the time, I have tried my level best to give the best UI-UX possible.
+Although I do have some pointers where the app can be improved:

+- [ ] Manufacturing filter could have been enhanced on having `After` and `Before` date pickers for selecting the dates in the **range**.
+- [ ] Integer based handling of the speed.
+It has been made query string friendly.
+- [ ] Smaller screen UI could have been improved.
+- [ ] Test cases in the project.
+- [ ] A footer section will add more value to the web, talking more about the project and the developer.
+- [ ] Filtering logic could have been improved on having optional filter selections, and not all.

+## Feedback

+There must be few bugs which will come while testing the app.
+I am open to feedback, as I firmly believe that a product becomes successful with the feedbacks.
+I will appreciate the time very much.
+Here is my email: `alokk830@gmail.com`

+## FAQs

+#### How will the filter work for `All` and `Specific Searching` with the query string for API?

+- The query string comes with a key called `show_all`, if the value is `true`, then just render all the items.
+And there is no need of looking at the other fields.
+- If the `show_all` is set to `false`, that means a specific search has been asked by the user, which will clearly be reflected in the query string section on the home page.

+#### What is `rgb` or `r` or `g` or `b` in the query string?

+- The `rgb` stands for `red`, `green` and `blue`.
+And individual represents the same color.
+- This has been implemented to get the best results in the filtering.